 "It was a successful meet for us," she said.
-"It gave us the opportunity to compete against some very talented teams and some strong competition." continued from page 12 good weekend for the Irish."
+"It gave us the opportunity to compete against some very talented teams and some strong competition."
+ITISh continued from page 12 good weekend for the Irish."
 It may not have been too successful, but there may be a light at the end of the tunnel for the Irish this coming weekend.
-This Friday and Saturday brings the Notre Dame indoor track season to an end, as members of the Irish squad will finish up at the NCAA Championships in Oklahoma City, Okla.
-Running for the Irish will be the two-mile relav team which consists of the four finishers from Princeton: Tyler, McNelis, Nobles and Van Wie.
+This Friday and Saturday brings the Notre Dame indoor track to an end, as mem rs o the Irish squad will finish up at the NCAA Championships in Oklahoma City, Okla.
+Running for the Irish will be the two-mile relay team which consists of the four finishers from Princeton: Tyler, McNelis, Nobles and Van Wie.
 They will compete in hopes of being one of the top collegiate relay teams in the country.
 "After this weekend, hopefully we will come home all-Americans," said McNelis.
 For the Irish, time trials will be Friday afternoon, with the finals Saturday night.
-Then they move on to their outdoor track season, which ends in June. compete for fame and recognition.
+Then they move on to their outdoor track season, which ends in June.
+A chance for student bands and musicians to compete for fame and recognition.